|

 Upon Peter's return in 1975, father and sons were together again as Olmstead

-acres of wine grapes, his horses, and his dog.
-He and Betty live just over a mile
+harvest.
+He and Betty live just over a mile away in their home with their

 In 1990, Don Jr. and Peter split up the acreage.